BasementStudios/SzczurEngine/docs/StyleGuide.md

 ### Using `using`

-In headers you can't use `using` in file scope, but in templates and inline functions.
+Do not use `using` keyword in the global namespace nor the header files.

 ### Forward Declarations

 Avoid using forward declarations where possible.

 ### Inline Functions

-Use functions `inline` only when they are small, say, 10 lines or fewer; or describe why you use it.
+Use `inline` functions only when they are small e.g. 10 lines or less; or describe why you use it.

 ### Namespaces

-Namespaces subdivide the global scope into distinct, named scopes, and so are useful for preventing name collisions in the global scope.
+Namespaces are useful because they allows to divide the global scope in named scopes which prevents functions/variables' names collisions.

 ```cpp
 namespace X {